-Judah cannot muster a large military force, Egypt does not promise to be an effective or reliable ally, the Assyrians are seemingly not satisfied with the payment of tribute, and it seems most likely that Judah and Jerusalem will suffer the same fate as the northern kingdom and its capital, Samaria.
+Egypt does not promise to be an effective or reliable ally.
+The Assyrians are seemingly not satisfied with the payment of tribute, and it seems most likely that Judah and Jerusalem will suffer the same fate as the northern kingdom and its capital Samaria had in 722 BC.
+The message delivered by the Rabshakeh in the previous chapter is brought to King Hezekiah by his officials.